JohnEvansOkyere/Trans_BorderFreight_Data_Analysis/README.md

 ### 4. **Data Transformation**
 - Applied mapping scripts to convert all codes to descriptive labels.
 - Created both “cleaned” (mapped only) and “enriched” (original + mapped) datasets for full transparency.
+- I used cleaned dataset for my analysis

 ### 5. **Exploratory Data Analysis (EDA)**
 - Used Jupyter notebooks for all analysis and visualization.